JaroVasak/CDN/README.md

 Grafana (port 3000)
 Node Exporter
 cAdvisor (port 8080)

+Important: You will need to copy the necessary files to the docker VMs and run the stack there (instead of running it on the local, or proxmox host machine).
+This can be done as part of the playbook execution (configure_docker.yml).

 *Note*: Default Grafana credentials are set to admin / admin.
 Update the environment variables in the docker-compose.yml file if needed.